 3. Hot Water and Dish Soap

-For this method, simply heat a large pot of water to a boil and stir in around half a cup of your chosen natural dish soap.
+For this method in How to Clear a Clogged Drain, simply heat a large pot of water to a boil and stir in around half a cup of your chosen natural dish soap.

 Very slowly pour the mixture into the drain.
 It’s super important that you do this slowly to avoid air bubbles from forming which may cause the boiling water to splash back up at you.
 Also, be sure to wear gloves to prevent from getting burned.

 You might need to repeat this method a few times before the sink begins to drain normally.
 Finish by flushing once again with your hot water tap.

 For this method, pour half a cup of salt down the blocked drain and then follow by slowly pouring down roughly a gallon of boiling water (again, take care to do this very slowly).

 The hot water will loosen dirt and debris and the salt will work as a light abrasive to lift away the blockage.

 Again, you might need to repeat this method a few times before getting the full effects.

 Choosing the Right Method for You – What is Causing the Clog?